-- Command the system to Mix.
-The system will load the correct mixed material volume. - NOTE: The system will automatically run a Mix Fill if the recipe is not currently loaded into the system.
+1. Command a Mix Unit to Mix.
+The system will load the correct mixed material volume.

+NOTE: The Mix Unit will automatically run a Mix Fill if the recipe is not currently loaded into the system.
 The Mix Fill volume calculation includes the remote mix manifold volume and the mixed material hose volume.
-The mixed material hose volume is determined by the gun hose length and diameter entered in System Screen 3, page 70, and the remote-to-mix hose length and diameter also entered in System Screen 3, page 70. - Adjust the flow rate by changing the target pressure (in Pressure Mode) or the target flow rate (in Flow Mode) on the Spray Screen or through the PLC.
-The fluid flow rate shown on the Spray screen is the combined total of component A and B out of the spray device. - Turn on atomizing air to the spray device.
+The mixed material hose volume is determined by the gun hose length and diameter entered in System Screen 3, page 70, and the remote-to-mix hose length and diameter also entered in System Screen 3, page 70.

+- 2. Adjust the flow rate by changing the target pressure (in Pressure Mode) or the target flow rate (in Flow Mode) on the Spray Screen or through the PLC.
+The fluid flow rate shown on the Spray screen is the combined total of component A and B out of the spray device. - 3.
+Turn on atomizing air to the spray device.
 Check the spray pattern as instructed in your spray device manual.